thmccormick/website_tyler/content/class/students.md

 <img src = "/img/network.png", width = "850">

 I'm eager to work with student and postdoctoral collaborators!
 Thanks for your interest!
-If you don't see what you're looking for here please get in touch.
+If you have further questions after checking out the information below please get in touch.
 <br>
 <br>
 ## Undergraduate, Masters, and visiting students